revectores/notes/engineering_science/computer_science/database/database_impl/leveldb/leveldb_operation_processing/leveldb_operation_processing.md

 ##### # `MemTable::Get`

 `MemTable::Get` gets key from memtable.
-The searching work is done by `Table::Iterator::Seek()`.
+The searching work is done by `Table::Iterator::Seek()`, which is a `skiplist` operation.
 The main work it is done is validating whether the retrived key is indeed the key user provided, and then make proper action based on the `tag` of entry:

 - Set `value` for `kTypeValue`.
 - Set status to `NotFound` for `kTypeDeletion`.